 Green Beans with Balsamic Vinaigrette Glaze

-- Fresh green beans , washed and the stem end removed
+- 1 pound fresh green beans , washed and the stem end removed

 - 1 tablespoon vegan mayonnaise

 - 1 teaspoon balsamic vinegar

 - 1 teaspoon agave nectar

 - Use the steamer basket insert and place it in a saucepan, filled with water just below the steamer basket.
 Bring water to a boil and then add prepared green beans.
 Place lid on steamer and steam until tender, around 6 – 8 minutes.